 Dog friendly walk

 Route: Start by walking past Annbank Bowling Club on Brocklehill Avenue, in the opposite direction from the main road.
 Almost immediately you will find yourself on a tree-lined footpath.
 After approx 0.3 miles you will reach a crossroads.
-Turn left to follow the course a pretty burn as it makes it way downstream and into the River Ayr.
-When you reach the River Ayr turn right and follow it along as far as a stone wall with a gap in it and some steps.
+Turn left to go into the woods and follow the course a pretty burn as it makes it way downstream and into the River Ayr.
+When you reach the River Ayr follow it along as far as a stone wall with a gap in it and some steps.
 (Continuing ahead will take you into Auchincruive Estate and onwards to Oswalds Brige.)
 For today though, take the footpath on your right just before the wall, and follow it uphill.
 At the top turn left onto a much wider footpath.
 After a while this track begins to narrow and you will find yourself approaching a field edge.
 Just before reaching the field edge fence, there is an indistinct fork in the path and you should bear right to head uphill and out of the woods onto a track near Brockelhill Farm.
 Turn right and enjoy an easy (sometimes muddy!) walk downhill.
 You will come to the crossroads from earlier but this time continue straight ahead to return to Annbank along the same track you started on.

 WALK REPORT: 25TH OCTOBER 2020